Sales Engagement: What, Why, and Best Practices Explained

 It’s the engagement layer that sits on top of the existing CRM system — automating workflows, syncing data, and measuring and analyzing results.

-We talked about how sales engagement platforms can help optimize sales processes and make each step in the buyers’ journey customer-centric.
+We talked about how sales platforms can help optimize sales processes and make each step in the buyers’ journey customer-centric.

 The sales engagement platform has seen the fastest growth rates of all the technology after the traditional CRM.